-FEZ, Morocco (AP) — Two four-story buildings collapsed overnight in the Moroccan city of Fez, killing 19 people in the second fatal collapse there this year, authorities said on Wednesday.
+RABAT, Morocco (AP) — Two adjacent four-story buildings collapsed overnight in the Moroccan city of Fez, killing 22 people in the second fatal collapse there this year, authorities said Wednesday.

-Morocco's state news agency reported the two residential buildings housed eight families.
-Sixteen people were injured in the collapse and sent for treatment at a nearby hospital.
-Authorities said the neighborhood had been evacuated and search and rescue efforts were ongoing.
+Morocco's state news agency, MAP, reported that the two buildings housed eight families.
+Sixteen people were injured and taken to the hospital.
+Authorities said the neighborhood had been evacuated and search and rescue efforts continued.

 Click to Gallery